nathan-hh/SwiftyMediaGallery/README.md

 ## Description

 'SwiftyMediaGallery' is a powerful library specifically designed to streamline the process of displaying online images and videos within your applications.
 This library is engineered to handle the complexities of managing online media.
-In the modern era, the inclusion of multimedia elements in applications is almost a necessity, and SwiftyMediaGallery aims to make this process as seamless as possible.
+In the modern era, including multimedia elements in applications is almost necessary, and SwiftyMediaGallery aims to make this process as seamless as possible.

 I developed this library after noticing a lack of satisfactory libraries that could mimic the functionality of the native iOS gallery.
 SwiftyMediaGallery not only fills this gap but also offers an easy-to-implement solution for developers.
 Unlike the native iOS gallery, which is primarily used for displaying locally stored media, SwiftyMediaGallery stands out by providing functionality for both local and online media.
 It offers developers a streamlined process for fetching and displaying media content from online sources, alongside the ability to handle locally stored media.